An Approximation of Theta Functions with Applications to Communications: Introduction

 \section{Introduction}

-\IEEEPARstart{L}{attices} are mathematical objects which have become indispensable for code design in many areas of wireless communications, as many design criteria for reliable performance rely on the discrete and algebraic structure of lattices.
+Lattices are mathematical objects which have become indispensable for code design in many areas of wireless communications, as many design criteria for reliable performance rely on the discrete and algebraic structure of lattices.
 Despite their deceptively simple structure, many computational problems related to lattices are extremely challenging, such as the famous \emph{shortest vector problem} or related \emph{closest vector problem}.
 In particular, as the same lattice can be generated by distinct bases, a natural problem is to find a basis consisting of shortest vectors, a problem so hard that cryptographic protocols have been developed around it.
 Moreover, even enumerating vectors of certain lengths is very difficult.
 The generating function for the number of elements in a lattice of a given norm is known as the \emph{theta series} of the lattice.
 This is an interesting object in its own right, and it is not surprising that it is only known in closed form for a very small set of highly structured lattices.

-From an applications perspective, it has been recently shown that code design in various areas of wireless communications can profit from studying the theta series of certain involved lattices, \emph{e.g.}, in the setting of \emph{wiretap coset code} design or \emph{compute-and-forward} relaying.
-The latter is a promising physical layer network coding protocol proposed in the award-winning paper \cite{nazer}, and exploits the natural effects of interference by decoding linear combinations of the transmitted messages at the intermediate relays to achieve high computation rates.
+From an applications perspective, it has been recently shown that code design in various areas of wireless communications and cryptography can profit from studying the theta series of certain involved lattices, \emph{e.g.}, for \emph{wiretap code design} \cite{ling, campello}, \emph{dither avoidance in lattice noise quantization} \cite{linglu}, or \emph{compute-and-forward relaying} \cite{nazer}.
+Compute-and-forward relaying is a promising physical layer network coding protocol proposed in the award-winning paper \cite{nazer}, and exploits the natural effects of interference by decoding linear combinations of the transmitted messages at the intermediate relays to achieve high computation rates.
+It will be the main applicational focus in this paper.
+For more details, see Sec. \ref{sec:caf}.